jareware/terraform-utils/aws_reverse_proxy/README.md

 ## About CloudFront operations

 This module manages CloudFront distributions, and these operations are generally very slow.
-Your `terraform apply` may take anywhere **from 10 minutes up to 45 minutes** to complete.
+Your `terraform apply` may take anywhere from a few minutes **up to 45 minutes** (if you're really unlucky).
 Be patient: if they start successfully, they almost always finish successfully, it just takes a while.

 Additionally, this module uses Lambda@Edge functions with CloudFront.
 Because Lambda@Edge functions are replicated, [they can't be deleted immediately](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/lambda-edge-delete-replicas.html).
 This means a `terraform destroy` won't successfully remove all resources on its first run.
 It should complete successfully when running it again after a few hours, however.